 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Boilermaker Trade Regulations.
+1 These trade regulations may be cited as the Boilermaker Trade Regulations.

 2 (1) In these regulations,

-(b) “boilermaker trade” means the work performed by a boilermaker in a heavy industrial establishment in assembling, erecting, repairing and testing field-assembled installations of
+“boilermaker trade” means the occupation of a boilermaker in a heavy industrial establishment, consisting of assembling, erecting, repairing and testing field-assembled installations of all of the following:

 (i) boilers and associated equipment,